h3nnn4n/colosseum/PROTOCOL.md

 When the simulation ends the agent will receive a key named `stop` in the payload.
 The value will be an object with a key `reason`, the values can be will be the reason, which may be `end_of_game` or `cheating_detected`.
-Aditional keys may be provided on an per game basis, and will be documented separatelly.
+Additional keys may be provided on an per game basis, and will be documented separatelly.